If you are planning on applying to University of Missouri, the fee for the application is $55.

 University of Missouri has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when deciding who to admit for their next incoming class.
-Each college decides which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you shine.
+Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Each college determines which factors are given the most weight in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you shine.

-What does University of Missouri consider during the admissions process?
+Curious about the factors that are considered by University of Missouri during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Make sure to check with University of Missouri for more information on admission factors.

 To apply to University of Missouri, all applicants must submit the following items.
-Check with University of Missouri's admissions department to confirm all application materials and requirements.
+Make sure to check in with University of Missouri's admissions department to confirm all application materials and requirements.

 University of Missouri has not provided an information about GPAs of accepted students.
 Any questions regarding applicant expectations should be addressed directly with the school.